SHADOWBRINGERS SPOILERS: This fanfic takes place right after the events of Qitana Ravel, after Emet helps Y'shtola from another dip in the lifestream.

 Briefly.

 “Forgive me, I… overstepped,” he said.
 An apology sounded so strange out of the Ascian’s mouth, but there it was.
-He cleared his throat as if it did not come easily either and had almost gotten stuck.
+He cleared his throat as if it did not come easily either and had almost gotten stuck in the process.

-There they stood for another long moment; a silence no one was happy to draw out this time.
+There they stood for another long moment; a silence no one was happy to let linger this time.

 “I should… get back,” she choked out, more emotions slipping out than she intended.
 It only hurt because he was right.
 Shtola wasn’t the only one keeping things from her and she couldn’t shake the question she’d overheard her ask Urianger before they’d been interrupted by the Eulmorans approach.
 Is it true?